-Children are future leaders of tomorrow and mothers are guardians of the future and the first aim of every family and society is to raise healthy and productive individuals who are physically, mentally, socially and psychological well developed.
+Children are future leaders of tomorrow and mothers are guardians of the future and the first aim of every family and society should be to raise healthy and productive individuals who are physically, mentally, socially and psychological well developed.
 They can be well attained through the education of the female-child who is the mother of tomorrow.
 In a developing country like Ghana, education is a key factor in the overall national development.
-This line of thinking has been the basis on which series of workshops and symposia have been organized by the Ghana Education Service, Governmental agencies.
+This line of thinking has been the basis on which a series of workshops and symposia have been organized by the Ghana Education Service, Governmental agencies.
+Also Non-Governmental Organizations (NGO'S) have worked to improve the female-child education in Kintampo North Municipal of the Brong Ahafo Region

-1.2 Statement of the Problem
+1.2 Statement of the problem